-To top it all off, we've all just finished the GST fight, and now we find out that - surprisel - they are going to make a tremendous amount of money on it, and somehow they didn't notice at the time.
+To top it all off, we've all iust finished the GST fight, and now we find out that - surprise! - they are going to make a tremendous amount of money on it, and somehow they didn't notice at the time.
 Canadians are feeling overwhelmed.

 If our government wanted to help build an industry in environmental clean-up technology, we couldn't do it.
-But they can give as much money as they want to the production of components for American weapons systems, in an increasingly militaristic world.
-Forget the peace dividend: the economic benefits of diverting resources from military expenditures and investing in social, economic, environmental improvements.
-We talked about it for three months and nobody is talking about it anymore.
-We are losing our manufacturing base in this country.
-The future manufacturing base in Canada is going to be in arms production. democracy, it's about turning control of our country and our institutions over to the private free market, mostly American, corporate sector.
-We will lose ourselves as an international entity, and the world will lose what has been, not a perfect, but a more moderate voice.
-Although we should fight all these issues individually, we must put the analysis together.
-I would especially urge women to do that, because we tend to to do that, because we tend to get involved in our individual fights: reproductive rights, violence and pay equity.
-Every one of those is a worthy, important and essential fight, but, in this new system that is being imposed, those fights will all have to be fought over again.
-It's like sitting in a boat, bailing out the water one thimbleful at a time, and meanwhile, the back half of the boat has just been cut off.
+But they can give as much environmental improvements.
+We are losing our manufacturing base in Canada is going to be in arms production. money as they want to the production of components for American weapons systems, in an increasingly militaristic world.
+Forget the peace dividend: the economic the economic benefits of diverting resources from military expenditures and investing in social, economic, We talked about it for three months and nobody is talking about it anymore. manufacturing base in this country.
+The future fights: reproductive rights, violence and pay equity.
+Every one of those is a worthy, important and essential fight, but, in this new system that is being imposed, those fights will all have to be fought over again. bailing out the water one thimbleful at a time, and meanwhile, the back half of the boat has just been cut off.
 As women, we have to concentrate on the larger analysis right now.
 Meanwhile, I remember the ninety-year-old Jordanian woman who rocked in her chair all day, moaning over and over "the bombs, the bombs, when will they come?"
 Or the young Israeli mother who showed me in tears the brochures her children had brought home on chemical warfare which ordered people to seal off their homes in case of attack, and not to open the door for anyone, not even family members.
-Or the Iraqi woman who had lost two brothers, a nephew, and a husband in the Iran-Iraq war, and whose only remaining brother - an eighteen-year-old - had just signed up for the front.
+Or the Iraqi woman who had lost two brothers, a nephew, and a husband in the Iran-Iraq war, and whose only remaining brother - an eighteen-year-old had just signed up for the front.
 I was very well aware, that, as dangerous as our mission undoubtedly was, I was able to get on a plane and fly to safety, and my new friends were not.
 May there be a workable resolution.